Interfaith Center Staff

 time with friends and extended family.
 You can also find her gardening or biking.

-Nicole Diroff is an ordained minister in the United Church of Christ and serves as the Director of Outreach and Innovations at the Interfaith Center.
-She is the lead staff person for the Religious Leaders Council of Greater Philadelphia and its Zones of Peace grassroots initiative.
-She coordinates the Center’s expanding Interfaith Encounters Alternative Break program for college students, Walking the Walk alumni leadership initiative, and Know Thy Neighbor, Know Thy Self religious identity project.
-Nicole also oversees the Center’s adult learning and leadership programs, is involved in building new community partnerships, supervising interns and responding to requests for new initiatives.
+Nicole Diroff is an ordained minister in the United Church of Christ and serves as the Associate Executive Director at the Interfaith Center.
+She is the lead staff person for the Religious Leaders Council of Greater Philadelphia and the Center’s many Dare to Understand initiatives.
+Nicole also is involved in building new community partnerships, supervising interns and responding to requests for new initiatives.

 Rev. Diroff has expertise in youth development, mentoring, ecumenical and interfaith relations.
-She serves on the United Church of Christ Council on Ecumenical and Interfaith Relations and represents her denomination on the National Council of Churches Interfaith Relations Commission.
-She has presented and/or led workshops at the Interfaith Youth Core Conference, the Pennsylvania Southeast Conference (UCC) Clergy Convocation, the National Council of Churches / National Council of Synagogues Consultation on Pastoral Issues, and the Parliament of the World’s Religions.
+She serves on the United Church of Christ Council on Ecumenical and Interfaith Relations and represents her denomination on the National Council of Churches Interfaith Relations Convening Table.
+She has presented and/or led workshops at the Interfaith Youth Core Conference, the National Council of Churches / National Council of Synagogues Consultation on Pastoral Issues, and the Parliament of the World’s Religions.

 Rev. Diroff received her BA from Ohio Wesleyan University in 2002 and her M.Div. from the Lutheran Theological Seminary at Philadelphia in 2007.
-She is an active member at Tabernacle United Church in West Philadelphia, and lives in Queen Village with her partner Jeremy and two dogs.
-When she’s not leading an interfaith program, she can be found hiking in the woods, reading a new book or strolling through the local farmer’s market.
+She is an active member at Tabernacle United Church in West Philadelphia, and lives in Queen Village.
+When she’s not leading an interfaith program, she can be found hiking in the woods with her dogs, reading a new book, or playing at a local playground with her son.

 Maria Hornung brings a rich background of experience and education to the Center’s interfaith mission of fostering understanding and collaboration.